 “Room” by Emma Donoghue is one of the most captivating books I’ve read in a long time.
 Find out what I thought about the book.

 I started Room by Emma Donoghue a very long time ago, not long after it first came out.
 At the time, I remember not having much time to read and became very selective with book titles.
 When the novel didn’t pull me in immediately, I dropped it altogether.
-Now that I’ve gone back to finish the book years later, I realized I made the wrong decision.
+Now that I’ve gone back to finish the book years later, I realize I made the wrong decision.

 Room is easily one of the most captivating books I’ve read in a very long time.
 I haven’t stayed up until the early hours of the morning reading since I was a kid, but I just couldn’t put down the book.
 I was compelled to finish, and I wasn’t going to stop until I knew how it all turned out.